dennisppaul/umfeld-arduino/README.md

 ⚠️ Important ⚠️ when installing dependencies the console might close if `MSYS2` updates itself. this is normal! just reopen `MSYS2 UCRT64` and run the *Install Dependencies* command again.

-### Raspberry Pi Notes

-the quickest way to get started on *Raspberry Pi* is to use the [pre-configured image](http://dm-hb.de/umfeld-rpi) or see [Umfeld-on-RPI / Quickstart](documentation/Umfeld-on-RPI.md#Quickstart) for platform-specific instructions.

 ### Linux Notes

 on *some* systems, you may need to install `git` and `curl` with `sudo apt install -y git curl` before installing the dependencies.

+### macOS Notes

+you might need to install Xcode Tools with `xcode-select --install`.

 ## Why *Umfeld*?